 Leah: To be honest, I am so over the apps!
 I think they all have their pros/cons.
 In general, I prefer Bumble.
 From my experience, I’ve had better quality matches, conversations, and dates on Bumble.
 However, while I love Bumble’s “Girl Power” mantra and can see the benefits from being able to make the first move, it’s kind of exhausting.
 In a world where it’s nearly impossible to meet a guy who is willing to go above and beyond or make an effort, this app does nothing to help that.
 Instead, girls are knocking at guys’ virtual doors, only to wait 24 hours to be met with radio silence or a less than stellar response.
 In a world full of online options, I want to know who is really interested, and Bumble does nothing to help this or the aloof attitude from single dudes out there.

 With that being said, I do use Tinder and appreciate it for the opportunities Bumble does not provide; I can message first, but I don’t have to (and normally don’t).
 I have remained hopeful that Tinder has moved away from it’s notorious meaningless hookup reputation, but sadly I have yet to see that happen.
-I have had some fun dates from Tinder, but that is really all it is: someone interested in one date (and usually more, at least for that one night) and then never hearing from them again.
+I have had some fun dates from Tinder, but that is really all it is.

 Let’s talk dates – who suggests the first date?
 Do you have any go-to spots or activities?